-Arvin Dale is an accomplished bass player, arranger, and songwriter for various bands and has played for the Philippine Youth Symphonic Band and Jazz Big Band and is currently a session musician based in Vancouver, BC.
-He has two bands currently signed in Warner Music Group Philippines.
-Danidea and Basically Saturday Night which won the Awit Award for Best Jazz Recording in 2020.
+Arvin Dale is an accomplished bass player, arranger, and songwriter for various bands and has played with the Philippine Youth Symphonic Band and Jazz Big Band and is currently a session musician based in Vancouver, BC.

 CreditsAllMusic verified credits for Basically Saturday Night

 Q: Which artist would you like to work with and why?